Transient Biggs Orca are Around!

 Websites:

 Whales and Dolphins BC is our educational website where these reports are also published and our Wild Ocean Whale site is our Society website.
 Information on our Feral Cat Initiative will be updated again soon.
-We apologize for delays, but we are volunteers working on this.
+We apologize for delays, but we are volunteers working on this and all society and animal needs come first before website work.

 Real Time Monitoring Station Live Update

 Our Live Web Camera YouTube Channel streams from Powell River 24/7 with views towards Texada – Vancouver Island – Savary and up towards Cortez.
-Hope you've been seeing some of the many whales and the Aurora Borealis.
+Hope you've been seeing some of the many whales and the Aurora Borealis and eclipses.

 Thank You to our Volunteers and Contributors!